petarpejic97/SeleniumTest/README.md

 ## Cases
 Login suit covered :
-  -Login with registered username and valid password -Login with registered username and false password -Login with false username and valid password
+  - Login with registered username and valid password
+  - Login with registered username and false password
+  - Login with false username and valid password

  Search bar suit covered :
-  -Searching words which are entered in search bar -Searching when is in search bar entered something no sense
+  - Searching words which are entered in search bar
+  - Searching when is in search bar entered something no sense

 Advertisiment suit covered :
   - View already created advertisiment